 Terrified of losing her children, Evie chose not to try to leave her husband and endured his abuse.
-He often threatened to take them away, saying "You can leave me, but my children aren't going anywhere."
+He often threatened to take them away, saying "You can leave me, but my children aren't "I truly want to be an advocate for change in the laws to help others like me.
+To give them a voice."

+going anywhere."
 When her first child was born, she hardly let anyone touch her as she was scared that the baby girl might be taken away from her because she had her so young.
 Evie did not understand her rights and her husband manipulated her fears.